 The whole process is going to take about a month to complete but with only about 6 hours without heat.
 If the day is bitterly cold the contractors over at North American Geothermal will have space heaters for us to take away the chill while they complete the install.

 The first step towards completing the project was determining the tonnage of the unit needed for our home.
 A Manual J was performed, Room-by-Room Load Calculations provided the heating and cooling loads for each individual room within the home.
-This information is critical when determining the individual duct sizes as well as the size, overall layout of the duct system, and unit size needed for the home.
+This information is critical when determining the individual duct sizes, overall layout of the duct system, and unit size needed for the home.
 In our case we are potentially adding on to our home increasing the square footage thus needing a 4-Ton unit versus a 3-Ton for the existing house.
 We decided to go with the 3-Ton unit and if we do add on in the future we will be adding a splitter system to heat and cool that larger addition.

 Once this was determined, North American Geothermal has started the process of acquiring County permits to drill the well holes and ordering the equipment needed for installation.
 In about two weeks they will start drilling holes.